pradeep3sep/interviewquestion/README JavaScript.md

 > ### Operator Precedence
-Every operator has its precendenc which value, which defines which operator will excute first
+Every operator has its precendence which value, which defines which operator will excute first

 See table of below website